Devnil434/Civic-Eye/README.md

-# Janta Seva - Civic Issue Reporting System
+# Civic-Eye - Civic Issue Reporting System

 A comprehensive civic issue reporting system consisting of a web-based admin dashboard and mobile app integration for citizen service management.